-Poor quality or inaccurate information generated by unapproved chartplotters or software can cause the features to behave erratically, unexpectedly, or not function at all.
-Updating software to an unapproved version can also cause the system to not function correctly.
-See your authorized dealer or call Mercury Customer Service for a list of approved chartplotters.
+Poor quality or inaccurate information generated by chartplotters can cause the features to behave erratically, unexpectedly, or not function at all.
+Updating chartplotter software should not cause the system to malfunction.
+However, if you notice differences in the system behavior after a software update, see your authorized dealer or call Mercury Customer Service for assistance.